Intel Ice Lake Xeon Platinum 8380 Review: 10nm Debuts for the Data Center

 Stockfish is a chess engine designed for the utmost in scalability across increased core counts — it can scale up to 512 threads.
 Here we can see that this massively parallel code scales well with EPYC's leading core counts.
 The EPYC Rome 7742 retains its leading position at the top of the chart, but the 8380 offers more than twice the performance of the previous-gen Cascade Lake flagship.

 We see similarly impressive performance uplifts in other molecular dynamics workloads, like the Gromacs water benchmark that simulates Newtonian equations of motion with hundreds of millions of particles.
 Here Intel's dual 8380's take the lead over the EPYC Rome 7742 while pushing out nearly twice the performance of the 28-core 8280.
 We see a similarly impressive generational improvement in the LAAMPS molecular dynamics workload, too.
-Again, AMD's Milan will likely be faster than the 7742 in this workload, so it isn't a given that the 8380 has taken the definitive lead over AMD's current-gen chips.
+Again, AMD's Milan will likely be faster than the 7742 in this workload, so it isn't a given that the 8380 has taken the definitive lead over AMD's current-gen chips, though it has tremendously improved Intel's competitive positioning.

 The NAS Parallel Benchmarks (NPB) suite characterizes Computational Fluid Dynamics (CFD) applications, and NASA designed it to measure performance from smaller CFD applications up to "embarrassingly parallel" operations.
 The BT.C test measures Block Tri-Diagonal solver performance, while the LU.C test measures performance with a lower-upper Gauss-Seidel solver.
 The EPYC Milan 7742 still dominates in this workload, showing that Ice Lake's broad spate of generational improvements still doesn't allow Intel to take the lead in all workloads.